subvisual/ctf-sei-2019/README.md

 ## Part 1

-- first.html (Tutorial): a page stating that the next step is at "second.html"
+1. **first.html** (Tutorial): a page stating that the next step is at "second.html"
-- second.html: A picture of a Ruby
+2. **second.html**: A picture of a Ruby
-- ruby.html: The alphabet, with C missing
+3. **ruby.html**: The alphabet, with C missing
-- c.html: A picture of a pearl
+4. **c.html**: A picture of a pearl
-- perl.html:

 ## Intermission 1:

-Grab all the answers, put them on a text file (one per line, no extra whitespace).
+5. **perl.html** - Grab all the answers, put them on a text file (one per line, no extra whitespace).
 The link for the 2nd part is given by the keccak256 hash function of that file

 ## Part 2

-- alfjasdfhjasdkfchjasfhfclasfkl.html: a picture of Julia Roberts, but the file has no extension. players have to download it and figure it out
+6. **ASADADAS.html**: alfjasdfhjasdkfchjasfhfclasfkl.html: a picture of Julia Roberts, but the file has no extension. players have to download it and figure it out
-- julia.html: Something like [this](https://www.uberchord.com/wp-content/uploads/2016/11/AdobeStock_98163991-1024x682.jpeg) (but the link to the img tag is hidden somehow. players have to go to the inspector tools)
-- fsharp.html: A picture of a snake (but players have to call a JS function that's declared in the page, which makes the image pop up)
+7. **julia.html**: A picture of a snake (but players have to call a JS function that's declared in the page, which makes the image pop up)
+8. **python.html**: Something like [this](https://www.uberchord.com/wp-content/uploads/2016/11/AdobeStock_98163991-1024x682.jpeg) (but the link to the img tag is hidden somehow. players have to go to the inspector tools)
-- python.html: A picture of an apple, and some kind of script for a movie or something (but the page redirects to Rick Roll by default. players have to either disable JS, or use curl to see the source)
+9. **fsharp.html**: A picture of an apple, and some kind of script for a movie or something (but the page redirects to Rick Roll by default. players have to either disable JS, or use curl to see the source)
-- applescript.html: A picture of a condom (but the image only shows if the useragent is the brave browser)
+10. **applescript.html**: A picture of a condom (but the image only shows if the useragent is the brave browser)
-- latex.html: A GIF of an assembly line at a factory (ou a Fronha do Proença)
+11. **latex.html**: A GIF of an assembly line at a factory (ou a Fronha do Proença)
-- assembly.html: [This](https://as2.ftcdn.net/jpg/00/52/32/83/500_F_52328328_G8EfhNeW1h4fXLNnYccCUWjKG16EUopb.jpg) picture (but we show the base64 encoding instead of the actual image)
+12. **assembly.html**: [This](https://as2.ftcdn.net/jpg/00/52/32/83/500_F_52328328_G8EfhNeW1h4fXLNnYccCUWjKG16EUopb.jpg) picture (but we show the base64 encoding instead of the actual image)

 ## Intermission 2: